15th International Architecture Exhibition

 from 28 May to 27 November 2016

-The Exhibition will also include 64 National Participations in the historic Pavilions at the Giardini, at the Arsenale and in the historic city centre of Venice.
-Five countries will be participating for the first time: Philippines, Kazakhstan, Nigeria, Seychelles and Yemen.
+The Exhibition will also include 63 National Participations in the historic Pavilions at the Giardini, at the Arsenale and in the historic city centre of Venice.
+Four countries will be participating for the first time: Philippines, Nigeria, Seychelles and Yemen.

 The Italian Pavilion at the Tese delle Vergini in the Arsenale, sponsored and promoted by the Ministero dei Beni e delle Attività Culturali e del Turismo, Direzione Generale Arte e Architettura Contemporanee e Periferie Urbane, has been assigned to the curatorial team TAMassociati: Massimo Lepore, Raul Pantaleo, and Simone Sfriso.

 The International Exhibition

 The Exhibition REPORTING FROM THE FRONT will be laid out in a unitary exhibition sequence from the Central Pavilion (Giardini) to the Arsenale, and will include 88 participants from 37 different countries.
 50 of them will be participating for the first time, and 33 architects are under the age of 40.